Ratimon/redprint-wizard/src/routes/blog/_assets/posts/3-metric-hub.md

 ### 2. Redprint Wizard
-`Redprint Wizard` can be thought as an interactive technical documentation and step-by-step tutorials to deploy OPStack components.
+The `Redprint Wizard` can be thought as an interactive technical documentation and step-by-step tutorials to deploy OPStack components.

 #### Metrics 's sources of truth
 The key metrics indicating **accessibility** and **usability** of the OPStack are:

-1. **Number of Monthly Visitor**: The number of developers who come to experiment our interactive turorial.
+1. **Number of Monthly Visitor**: the number of developers who come to experiment our interactive turorial.
 It indicates **accessibility** of The OPStack.

 This figure can be represented by GA's `page_view` events.
 It was 635 views in July, and this event can be grouped into different OPStack components.
 They are :